 - Preheat oven to 325 degrees F (165 degrees C) and line a baking sheet with parchment paper.

 - Cookie Cutting.
 On a lightly floured surface, roll half of the dough into a ⅛ inch thick sheet.
-With a 2 ½-inch thick cookie cutter, cut as many circles from the sheet as you can.
+With a 2 ½-inch thick cookie cutter, cut as many shapes from the sheet as you can.
 Knead the leftover scraps of dough into a ball and roll it out again into a ⅛ inch sheet.
-Cut out more circles.
-You should now have about 12 circles.
+Cut out more shapes.
+You should now have about 12 cookies.

 - Arrange cookies on prepared baking sheet, leaving about 1 inch of space between them.
 Refrigerate while working with remaining dough.